AP Capstone

 AP Capstone, officially known as the Advanced Placement Capstone Diploma Program, is a two-year program for high school students in the United States and Canada, developed by the College Board.
-It consists of two courses: the AP Seminar and AP Research.
+It consists of two courses: AP Seminar and AP Research.
 Students who successfully complete the program and obtain scores of 3 or higher on at least four other AP exams receive either an AP Capstone Diploma or an AP Seminar and Research Certificate.

 History

 The predecessor to the current AP Capstone program, the AP/Cambridge Capstone Program, was initially offered in 17 high schools worldwide.
 With the launch of the full AP Capstone by the College Board in fall 2014, the program has expanded to now being offered in 1100 schools.
 Over 100 colleges and universities support the AP Capstone program.